-This section is designed for you to think about what is expe ected of you as a s tudent.
-The instructor is enthusiastic about the subject.
+This section is designed for you to think about what is expected of you as a student.

+1. The instructor is enthusiastic about the sul bject.
 Sometimes Often Always 2.
 I come to class prepared.
 Sometimes Often Always 3.
 I turn in assignments on time.
 Sometimes Often Always 4.
-On average, I spend hours per week doing work o utside of class fo or this course.
-Did you use any of the following resources to support y our learning in this course?
-Check as many as apply. ne Tutorials Online Textboo k Resources Other I believe I am learning useful skills that I will be able to apply in my life. ☐ Strongly Agree ☐ Agree ☐ Neutral ☐ Disagree ☐ Strongly Disagree I am learning to analyze topics using different approaches.
-Strongly Agree Agree ☐ Neutral Disagree Strongly Disagree The course included lectures, class discussions and activities that make the subject matter meaningful.
-Strongly Agree Agree Agree ☐ Neutral Disagree Strongly Disagree I am encouraged to participate actively in class discussions.
+On average, I spend hours per week doing work outside of class for this course.

+5. Did you use any of the following resources to support your learning in this course?
+Check as many as apply.

+Instructor Office Hours Classmate Tutor On line Tutorials Online Textbo ok Resources Other I believe I am learning useful skills that I will be able to apply in my life.
+Strongly Agree Agree Neutral Disagree Strongly Disagree I am learning to analyze topics using different approaches.
+Strongly Agree Agree Neutral Disagree Strongly Disagree The course included lectures, class discussions and activities that make the subject matter meaningful.
+Strongly Agree Agree Neutral Disagree Strongly Disagree I am encouraged to participate actively in class discussions.
 Strongly Agree Agree Neutral Disagree Strongly Disagree The classroom environment is encouraging and supportive of my learning.
-Strongly Agree Agree ☐ Neutral Disagree Strongly Disagree 11.
+Strongly Agree Agree Neutral Disagree Strongly Disagree 11.
 The assignments in the course enhance my learning.
-Strongly Agree ☐ Agree ☐ Neutral ☐ Disagree ☐ Strongly Disagree I use the feedback given by the instructor to improve my learning.
-Strongly Agree ☐ Agree ☐ Neutral ☐ Disagree ☐ Strongly Disagree I understand what I have to do to be successful in this course.
-Strongly Agree ☐ Agree ☐ Neutral Disagree ☐ Strongly Disagree I think that the course content is explained clearly.
-Strongly Agree Agree ☐ Neutral Disagree ☐ Strongly Disagree 15.
+Strongly Agree Agree Neutral Disagree Strongly Disagree I use the feedback given by the instructor to improve my learning.
+Strongly Agree Agree Neutral Disagree Strongly Disagree I understand what I have to do to be successful in this course.
+Strongly Agree Agree Neutral Disagree Strongly Disagree 14.
+I think that the course content is explained clearly.
+Strongly Agree Agree Neutral Disagree Strongly Disagree 15.
 My instructor is approachable.
-Strongly Agree Agree Neutral Disagree Strongly Disagre 40 Mb 4 S d consistent to 4 th a consistent 16.
-What did you value about the course?
+Strongly Agree Agree Neutral Disagree Strongly Disagree

+16. What did you value about the course?

 17. What would you change about the course?